gruyaume/goops/README.md

 ** Write Juju charms in Go**

-The `go-operator` library is a Go framework for developing Juju charms.
+`go-operator` is a Go library for developing Juju charms.

 > :construction: **Beta Notice**
 > Go-operator is in beta.
 If you encounter any issues, please [report them here](https://github.com/gruyaume/go-operator/issues).